A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Performance Measurements

 The electron beam energy was set to 1000~eV, at which the degree of linear polarization predicted using the flexible atomic code (FAC) \cite{FAC} is -0.20, while the electron beam current was 13~mA.
 To suppress the accumulation of unwanted ions, such as Ba and W evaporated from the electron-gun cathode, the trap was periodically emptied with a period of 0.5~s.

 The intensity of the $2s$--$2p_{3/2}$ transition was recorded while rotating the waveplate over a range of $90^\circ$ in 12 steps (i.e., $7.5^\circ$ per step).
-Since several hours of data acquisition were required to obtain sufficient statistics, the waveplate rotation angle was randomly changed every 1~min to reduce the influence of long-term instrumental drifts by randomizing the measurement sequence.
+Since several hours of data acquisition were required to obtain sufficient statistics, the waveplate rotation angle was randomly changed every 1 min among the 12 predefined angles.
+The spectra obtained at the same angle were subsequently summed and analyzed together.
+This procedure minimizes the influence of long-term instrumental drifts by distributing measurements at each angle over the entire acquisition period.
+The total acquisition times were approximately 8 h and 12 h for the measurements with the $8.420~\mu$m and $14.495~\mu$m waveplates, respectively, corresponding to 480 and 720 one-minute acquisition frames in total (about 40 and 60 frames per angle, respectively, on average).